Spring is here! (according to the meteorological calendar, although astronomically speaking you’ll have to wait until the 20th of this month).

 But don’t get too carried away by sunny days; the nights can still be cold and it will be quite some time before the risk of frost is past.

-But, with one eye on the weather forecast, it’s a season for sowing and planting, with many other things to be getting on with to try to keep pace with the progress of nature.
+But, with one eye on the weather forecast, it’s a season for sowing and planting, with many things to be getting on with to try to keep pace with the ever more rapid progress of mother nature.

 Divide clumps of herbaceous perennials as they start to come into growth.
 This invigorates them and stops them outgrowing their space, as well as providing more plants for use elsewhere